-As many of you get into the swing of intern season and begin the application and hiring process, I just wanted to share with you some of our lessons learned for the next step of the process: training.
+Many of you may be getting into the swing of intern season and beginning the application and hiring process.
+So, I wanted to share with you some of our lessons learned for the next step of the process: training.

 Selecting the best interns for your particular technology portfolio is very important.
 But even the best interns will flounder if improperly trained.
 Fuentek (and our client) learned this lesson very well in a case in which we were asked to help set up a summer internship program.